ArctosDB/documentation-wiki/_documentation/agent.markdown

 -   Include common ASCII-128 (A-Z, no accents or foreign characters) variants. "Николай Е. Докучаев" is an acceptable Preferred Name, but include as a nonpreferred name "Nikolai E. Dokuchaev."
 Agent "Raúl Gutiérrez" should include the nonpreferred name "Raul Gutierrez."
+ASCII variants must be character-for-character replacements; include alternative translitertations ("oe" for "ö," for example) as additional names.
 -   Include symbols and their alternatives where users might search by either.
 For preferred name "Smith & Wesson," also include name "Smith and Wesson."
 (It doesn't matter which goes where, as long as